biosimulators/Biosimulators_MASSpy/docs-src/tutorial.rst

 Example COMBINE/OMEX archives
 +++++++++++++++++++++++++++++

-Examples of COMBINE/OMEX archives for logical simulations which BioSimulators-MASSpy can execute are available in the `BioSimulators test suite <https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples>`_.
+Examples of COMBINE/OMEX archives for simulations which BioSimulators-MASSpy can execute are available in the `BioSimulators test suite <https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples>`_.

 Command-line program